 The stress my children experienced in school was nothing like our grandchildren face today.
 Now there’s more media time and less play time.
 Competition is more intense.
 Children begin feeling stressed at younger ages.
 And after a summer of play, sleeping in and no homework, suddenly children, like some adults returning from a long vacation, suffer stress overload.

 The top stress-reliever we have taught our children is what we call “preloading” the calming center of your brain by how you drift off to sleep and how you wake up each school day.
-These were considered novel when my kids were small but are more accepted now.
+These were considered novel when my kids were small but are more accepted now, and for us adults we incorporated a light therapy lamp and many exercise to improve our health and mood.

 First, have them tape a list on their bathroom mirror entitled “Five things I like about me,” such as “I like my smile,” “I like that I’m a good soccer player,” and “I like that I’m honest.”